WiktoriaG12/econometric-model-and-clustering/README.md

-# Econometric model and clustering
+# Econometric Model and Clustering

 #                                 Spending on culture and recreation in Poland